The Toxic Dance Between Empaths and Narcissists in Friendship and Dating

 If you identify as an empath, you must be particularly aware, in both friendships and romance, to watch out for narcissists.
 Narcissists and empaths can be drawn to one another, and end up in a pattern that is very destructive to the empath.
 Narcissists often find empaths to be ideal (I want to say partners here, but victim seems more fitting) because empaths can be so understanding, so willing to listen, so willing to let the other person take the stage, so willing to defer their own needs.
 The narcissist loves having an admirer who puts the spotlight on them.
 Everything is great until the day that you as an empath have a need.
 Here is where the wheels come off.
 The moment you express a need, you are likely to be horrified by the response of the narcissist.
 After all the times you’ve been there for them, surely they can be supportive of or sensitive to you in your time of need.
 Surprise!
 Here is where the narcissist gets indignant, angry, or leaves.
 You find out at this stage that they are only interested in a one-sided interaction where all the benefits flow to them, with none of the inconveniences or need to reciprocate kindness or understanding.

-How to avoid them?
-Don’t fall into the trap of being so “easy-going” that you are always saying yes to the other person’s wants and needs.
-Make sure you center yourself first, rather than de-prioritizing your own needs in order to “be there for them.”
+How can you avoid attracting them in the first place?
+Don’t fall into the trap of being so “easy-going” that you always say yes to other people's wants and needs.
+Make sure you center yourself first, rather than de-prioritizing your own needs in order to “be there for others.”
+(This can take some practice for empaths who are so naturally sensitive to the needs and feelings of others.)
+Putting yourself first in a healthy way is the best defense.

 - Cori McGraw "Coach Cori" at the Love Academy for Women